Ben-Hur (1959 film): Plot

-During the race, Messala drives a chariot with blades on the hubs to disable his competitors.
-He attempts to destroy Judah's chariot, but wrecks his own instead.
-He is dragged behind his horses and trampled by another chariot, while Judah wins the race.
-Before dying, Messala tells Judah to search for his family in the Valley of the Lepers.
+Seeking revenge, Judah agrees to drive Sheik Ilderim's four horses against Messala in the chariot race.
+The sheik goads Messala into making an enormous wager on himself before revealing Judah is his driver.
+During the race, Messala drives a beaked chariot, having cutters on the wheel hubs to disable competitors.
+He attempts to destroy Judah's chariot but wrecks his own instead.
+Dragged behind his horses, he is trampled by another chariot, while Judah wins the race.
+Before dying, Messala tells Judah his mother and sister are alive in the Valley of the Lepers.

-Judah visits the leper colony, where he confronts Esther while she delivers supplies to his mother and sister.
-Esther convinces Judah to not reveal himself to them.
-They stay with a crowd to hear what is possibly Jesus' sermon on the mount.
+At the leper colony, Judah encounters Esther and Malluch bringing supplies to Miriam and Tirzah.
+Esther persuades him to conceal himself as his family would wish.
+She then follows a crowd and Balthasar to hear what is possibly Jesus Christ's Sermon on the Mount.

-Judah visits Pilate and rejects his patrimony and Roman citizenship.
-He returns with Esther to the leper colony, reveals himself to Miriam and learns that Tirzah is dying.
-Judah and Esther take Miriam and her daughter to see Jesus, but the trial of Jesus has begun.
-As Jesus is carrying his cross through the streets, he collapses.
-Judah recognizes him as the man who gave him water years before, and gives Jesus a drink.
-As Judah witnesses the crucifixion of Jesus, Miriam and Tirzah are miraculously healed.
+Judah meets with Pontius Pilate, who fears Judah's victory will stoke rebellion against Roman rule.
+Judah rejects his patrimony and Roman citizenship.
+Returning to the leper colony, he reveals himself to Miriam and finds that Tirzah is dying.
+Judah and Esther take them to see Jesus Christ, but the trial of Jesus has begun.
+While carrying his cross through the streets, Jesus collapses.
+Judah recognizes him as the man who gave him water earlier and tries to give him water but a Roman soldier intervenes.